CleverTap/houston/README.md

 ## Versioning

 Houston 2.0 supports the new [enhanced notification format](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html#//apple_ref/doc/uid/TP40008194-CH101-SW4).
 Support for the legacy notification format is available in 1.x releases.

-## Command Line Tool

-Houston also comes with the `apn` binary, which provides a convenient way to test notifications from the command line.

-    $ apn push "<token>" -c /path/to/apple_push_notification.pem -m "Hello from the command line! "

 ## Enabling Push Notifications on iOS